 Harborview Medical Center and the University of Washington have an illustrious history of leadership in research in critical care medicine.
 The Critical Care Division of the Department of Anesthesiology and Pain Medicine is actively involved in outcomes-based research at Harborview Medical Center, providing opportunities for critical care fellows to gain exposure to clinical research.
 For trainees interested in more in-depth research training with the intent to pursue an academic career, several opportunities exist.
 The department offers a two-year research fellowship in basic science or clinical research for trainees interested in focused research training that is funded by an NIH training grant.
 Another mechanism for research training is present in the form of research "faculty-fellowships" that combine clinical work with basic science or clinical research training, which are funded by clinical revenue.

-For applicants from Anesthesiology, Emergency Medicine, Obstetrics, or Surgery programs, please send completed applications and/or questions to:
+Applicants from anesthesiology, emergency medicine, obstetrics, or surgery programsshould send completed applications and/or questions to:

 phone: 206-221-6453 / fax: 206-543-2958

-For applicants from Internal Medicine programs, please send completed applications and/or questions to:
+Applicants from internal medicine programs should send completed applications and/or questions to:

 Norma Jean Schwab